F5Networks/f5-cloud-failover-extension/docs/userguide/faq.rst

 .. _faq-routes-updated:

 What route(s) are to be updated?
-The Big-IPs can be in different subnets.
+The BIG-IPs can be in different subnets.
 `````````````````````````````````````````````````````````````````````````
 The routes can be in any route table to which you attach a matching tag from your CFE configuration.
 In HA Across AZ, the route tables are remote (for example, in an application subnet versus directly connected subnet to BIG-IP).